vbrown608/jekyll-portfolio/_blog_posts/rails-email-privacy.md

 A better approach is to show the same message to all users who attempt to register: a prompt to check their inbox for a confirmation message.

-Behind the seens, we'll check if the email address is available.
+Behind the secenes, we'll check if the email address is available.
 If so, we'll send an email with confirmation instructions.

 If the email address is already taken, we'll send a notice that another visitor attempted to register with that address.
 We'll also send a password reset link in case the user simply forgot about their existing account and attempted to register a second time.